64 Types of Roofing • Complete List of Roofing Materials

-Now used in over 75% of new commercial low-slope roof installations, single-ply roofing is a relatively cheap alternative to traditional bitumen roofs.
+Now used in over 90% of new commercial low-slope roof installations, single-ply roofing is a relatively cheap alternative to more traditional types of roofing.

 Single-ply roofing is installed in giant sheets, which are seamed together using adhesives, adhesive tape, or hot-air welders.

-The life expectancy, length of available warranties, and the price of these roofing materials go up as the thickness of the membrane increases.
+The life expectancy, length of available warranties, and the price of these types of roofing materials go up as the thickness of the membrane increases.

-Membrane puncture is a common cause of leaks on these roofs, so care must be taken when walking or working on them.
+Membrane puncture is a common cause of leaks on these types of roofs, so care must be taken when walking or working on them.